 Q: What questions do you ask prospective clients?

 A: -How much they can record from home, whether they need to hire a studio or if the whole thing can be done at home over email. -What the ultimate vision for the project is (this helps me gain perspective on the scope of the project) -What references do they have for their style. -Where can I listen to their music?
 This helps me to understand their sonic identity.

 Q: Which artist would you like to work with and why?

-A: Brian Fallon (of The Gaslight Anthem) His blend of uptempo heartland rock and folk are exciting and inspiring and I'd love to make my mark on the world of folk-rock.
+A: Brian Fallon!
+His blend of uptempo heartland rock and folk is exciting and inspiring.
+I'd love to make my mark on the world of folk rock.

 Q: Can you share one music production tip?